a8962383/cds/README.md

-# Concurrent and Distributed Systems Lab: Summer semester 2018 #
+# Concurrent and Distributed Systems #

 Problem Set:
 12th Marathon of Parallel Programming Contest [WSCAD-2016](http://lspd.mackenzie.br/marathon/17/problems.html)

-Sequential code (c/c++) and judge input/output taken from WSCAD-2016
+Sequential code (c/c++) and judge input/output taken from WSCAD-2016.
-Some minor bug of sequential code is fixed (eg: game-of-life input reading, histogram input format)

 As you will see in the following we use Docker containers to restrict the number of CPU cores available to you program.
 Use the environment variable `MAX_CPUS` to determine the number of availabe CPU core programatically.